-Cultural safety means an environment that is safe for people: where there is no assault, challenge or denial of their identity, of who they are and what they need.
+Cultural safety means an environment that is safe for people of all ethnicities and cultural identities: where there is no assault, challenge or denial of their identity, of who they are and what they need.
 It is about shared respect, shared meaning, shared knowledge and experience, of learning, living and working together with dignity and truly listening.

 Diocese means ecclesiastical jurisdiction under the leadership of a bishop or an archbishop.
 In this document it is used as an inclusive term, including eparchies, ordinariates and personal prelatures.

 Exposure to family violence - refer to ‘child abuse’.